kreelsama/InspectorTraceHandler/README.md

 Indexing basically works like numpy array and matlab matrix, returning data container is a numpy ndarray object.

-**Note**: It is not recommended to index all traces first and then index selected traces subsequently like  `dataloader[:][100:200]` to get trace from 100 to 200.
+**Note**: It is not recommended to index all traces first and then index selected samples subsequently like  `dataloader[:][100:200]` to get trace from 100 to 200.
 This basically loads all traces into your memory and then perform indexing afterwards.

 **Performance Note:** Every indexing is directly performed on your file system and limited by your IO throughput, so a good hard drive is preferred, or the indexing could be slow.
 An adequate SSD is expected to fetch data up to 20 times faster than normal HDD.